Set Clear Priorities Using Roadmap Cards

 I always suggest you think of your roadmap as a communication tool.
 It is through your roadmap that you will be able to prioritize your team’s current and upcoming work, while keeping the rest of your company, clients and stakeholders in the progress loop.

 In ProdPad, Roadmaps contain roadmap cards.
 A roadmap card is an initiative or project that ties in each Idea together.
-For example, let’s say that you have a project that involves improving engagement within a particular Product Line, then “Improve Engagement” could be your roadmap card name, with several ideas attached to it.
+For example, let’s say that you have a project that involves improving engagement within a particular Product Line, one roadmap card would indicate how you are looking to approach a particular problem, like the one below.

-Each roadmap card can be assigned colors, much like post-its.
-In fact, it’s really helpful to think of them as virtual post-its.
-Use the color option to identify cards that fit your specific strategic initiatives (e.g. green for ‘Revenue’ or blue for ‘User Growth,’ etc).
-You can also add tags to your cards with product areas or components where each initiative sits.
+Each roadmap card can be assigned objectives.
+These objectives help make sure your team is aligned across multiple initiatives and working towards the same goals.
 Take a step back from the roadmap and discuss with your team about how it can be balanced or reordered to give a more realistic view of how you’ll tackle the product vision.

-If you’re working with Agile, think of these cards as Epics or Stories.
+If you’re working with Agile, think of these cards as Themes.

 Create a roadmap card

-To create a roadmap card, access the roadmap by clicking on “View Roadmap” on either the Products or Roadmaps pages.
+To create a roadmap card, access the roadmap by clicking the “Add card” button on the roadmap page.

 Give the card a name and a quick description so all team members know what it’s about.